CLAUDIA RIVERO

 When I asked if she had contacted the police, the good Samaritan said she called 911 after returning to the QT gas station but was instructed to contact the non-emergency number.

-However, when I filed a public records request with San Antonio Police and the Bexar County Sheriff's Office, they could not find a 911 call matching the information provided by the good Samaritan.
+However, when I filed a public records request with the San Antonio Police and the Bexar County Sheriff's Office, they could not find a 911 call matching the information provided by the good Samaritan.
 They told me that non-emergency calls are not recorded.

 Janel said her parents immediately went to the New Castle County Police.
 They found the tip credible and sent several investigators to San Antonio.
 They teamed up with the San Antonio PD Special Victim's Unit to search for Janteyl.
 My calls to NCCPD at the time went unanswered.